emmo-repo/EMMO/python/README.md

 Dependencies
 ------------
   * Python 3.5 or greater
-  * [Owlready2]:  Devekioed and tested for v0.10.
+  * [Owlready2]:  Developed and tested for v0.10.
 Install it with

         pip3 install Owlready2